In Him Ministries:

 8. The New Covenant (Unconditional)

 The unconditional New Covenant is new in relationship to the old (Mosaic) covenant, but both are part of the Abrahamic Covenant.
-While Moses was the mediator of the Old Covenant between God and the nation of Israel alone, Christ is the mediator of the New Covenant between God and everyone who puts their faith in his finished work of redemption (Jer.
+While Moses was the mediator of the Old Covenant between God and the nation of Israel alone, Christ is the mediator of the New Covenant between God and everyone who puts their faith in Christ’s finished work of redemption (Jer.
 31:31-40; Luke 22:20; Mark 14:24; Heb.
 5:9; 8:6-13; 9:15).

 The Old Covenant was fulfilled and brought to an end by Jesus Christ.

 Jesus was about to bring the Old Covenant to completion when he announced the New Covenant to His disciples the night before he died (Jer.
 31:31; Matt.
 26:28; Mark 14:24; Luke 22:20; Rom.
 11:27; 1 Cor.
 11:25; 2 Cor.
 3:6-11; Heb.
-7:22; 8:8-10; 9:15; 10:16; 12:24; 13:20), and brought it into effect by His death and resurrection three days later (Heb.
+7:22; 8:8-10; 9:15; 10:16; 12:24; 13:20), and brought it into effect by His death on Calvary’s cross (Heb.
 9:12-17; 1 Pet.
 1:19; 1 Jn.
 1:7; Heb.
 8-10).

 Jesus made a complete remission of sins for all those who believe in Him.
-He paid the price for our redemption with His own blood sacrifice and freed us from sin's curse and the demands of the Old Covenant law to become the children of God when we accept Him as our Lord and Savior (1 Pet.
+He paid the price for our redemption with His own blood sacrifice and freed us from sin’s curse and the demands of the Old Covenant law to become the children of God when we accept Him as our Lord and Savior (1 Pet.
 1:18-19; Gal.
 3:13; 4:5).
 The Old Covenant sacrifices were unable to completely atone for sin.
-The sacrifice Jesus made sets aside all of the Old Covenant practices and secures total forgiveness and sanctification for all of God’s people (Heb.
+The sacrifice Jesus made fulfilled all of the Old Covenant practices and secures total forgiveness and sanctification for all of God’s people (Heb.
 10:1-18).

 While the Old Covenant required national obedience (Deut.
 7:12-13; 28:2-7; 28:11-12), the New Covenant requires personal faith in Jesus Christ (Jer.
 31:31-34; Matt.
 26:28; Gal.
 3:16-18).
-Unlike the Mosaic Covenant that was made with Israel alone, no one has to be circumcised and become a Jew to become a member of the New Covenant community (Gal.
+Unlike the Mosaic Covenant that was made with Israel alone, no one has to be circumcised and become a Jew to become a member of the New Covenant community (Exod.
+12:43-49; Gal.
 3:28; 5:6; Rom.
 1:16; 3:29-30).

 None of the ceremonial requirements of the Old Covenant Law are required in the New Covenant (Matt.
 11:28-30; 12:1-8; Acts 15:1-29; Col. 2:14-17; Gal.
 4:10-11; Rom.
 14:5-12; Eph.
 2:11-18; Heb.
 3:7-4:13; 7-10; 10:23-25).